4gatepylon/ModelStitching_LookingForFunctionalSimilarityBetweenRepresentations/mnist_long/README.md

-# Things To Do
+# TODO ASAP
 1. Debug!
-Get the experiments to run on supercloud!
+Get the experiments to run on supercloud `WITH BATCH (16 GPUs)`
+2. Add control stitching network to itself!
+3. Ensure that there are no memory problems (i.e. garbage collect yourself from GPU if necessary)

+## Immediately After ^ is done
-2. Stitch into and out of a single layer (i.e. an "insertion" stitch instead of a swap)
+1. Stitch into and out of a single layer (i.e. an "insertion" stitch instead of a swap)
-3. Sanity tests for frozen layers and unfrozen layers
+2. Sanity tests for frozen layers and unfrozen layers
-4. Documentation and library simplifcation for the model generation and stitch generation (read their code and see what they do)
+3. Documentation and library simplifcation for the model generation and stitch generation (read their code and see what they do)
-5. Find a way to analyze based on the accuracies
+4. Find a way to analyze based on the accuracies
-6. Autogenerate examples from higher level information
+5. Autogenerate examples from higher level information
-7. Start writing up Latex results... figure out how to visualize this nicely...
+6. Start writing up Latex results... figure out how to visualize this nicely...
+7. Try "swapping out" matching modules (i.e. stitch and then stitch back)

 # Running on Supercloud
 More info the fixed folder.